Skip to main content

 ENABLE_MODULES: text2vec-openai

 OPENAI_APIKEY: sk-foobar # For use with OpenAI.
-Setting this parameter is optional; you can also provide the key at runtime.
+Setting this parameter is optional; you can also provide the key at query time.

 AZURE_APIKEY: sk-foobar # For use with Azure OpenAI.
-Setting this parameter is optional; you can also provide the key at runtime.
+Setting this parameter is optional; you can also provide the key at query time.

 CLUSTER_HOSTNAME: 'node1'